chargeflux/RapidCrop/README.md

 2) Click and drag to draw cropping rectangles, outlined in black.
 Each cropping region is independent of each other and can overlap
 3) Press `CMD` and click on the image at 2 points to draw a cropping rectangle without having to drag
 4) Press `CMD` + `S` to save all cropping rectangles to `~/Downloads/Output` where it will be saved in a directory with the image file's name.
 Regions are saved in the order of which they are created
+    - Drag a new image to automatically save all cropping rectangles from previous image and load the dropped image
 5) Press `Esc` to remove the last cropping rectangle created

 ## TODO